pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 Read-Only:

 - `behavior` (String) A string that represents the behavior of how Authorization and Authentication APIs interact with CORS requests that reference the application.
 Options are `ALLOW_NO_ORIGINS` (rejects all CORS requests), `ALLOW_SPECIFIC_ORIGINS` (rejects all CORS requests except those listed in `origins`).
 - `origins` (Set of String) A set of strings that represent the origins from which CORS requests to the Authorization and Authentication APIs are allowed.
 Each value will be a `http` or `https` URL without a path.
-The host may be a domain name (including `localhost`), or an IPv4 or IPv6 address.
+The host may be a domain name (including `localhost`), or an IPv4 address.
 Subdomains may use the wildcard (`*`) to match any string.
 Is expected to be non-empty when `behavior` is `ALLOW_SPECIFIC_ORIGINS` and is expected to be omitted or empty when `behavior` is `ALLOW_NO_ORIGINS`.
 Limited to 20 values.

 <a id="nestedatt--oidc_options--mobile_app"></a>